swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ## Effect on API resilience

-Isolation attributes and asynchrony of the `deinit` become part of the public API, but they matter only when inheriting from the class.
+Isolation attributes of the `deinit` become part of the public API, but they matter only when inheriting from the class.

-Any changes to the isolation or asynchrony of `deinit` of non-open classes are allowed.
+Any changes to the isolation of `deinit` of non-open classes are allowed.

-For open classes, it is allowed to make any changes to the isolation of the asynchronous `deinit`.

 For open non-@objc classes, it is allowed to change synchronous `deinit` from isolated to nonisolated.
 Any non-recompiled subclasses will keep calling `deinit` of the superclass on the original actor.
-Changing `deinit` from nonisolated to isolated or for changing identity of the isolating actor is a breaking change.
+Changing `deinit` from nonisolated to isolated or changing identity of the isolating actor is a breaking change.

 For open @objc classes, any change in isolation of the synchronous `deinit` is a breaking change, even changing from isolated to nonisolated.
 This removes symbol for `__isolated_deallocating_deinit` and clients will fail to link with new framework version.
 See also [Interaction with ObjC runtime](#interaction-with-objc-runtime).